 Attributes Matter More: Those little tags like “wheelchair accessible” or “outdoor seating”?
 They’re now primary ranking signals for specific queries.
 The AI uses these to match businesses with user intent.

 Post Frequency Impacts Visibility: Regular GBP posts aren’t just for engagement anymore.
-They signal to the AI that your business is active and current.
+They tell the AI that your business is active and current.
 Stale profiles get buried.

 Service Descriptions Need Specificity: Vague service descriptions won’t cut it.
 “We fix cars” needs to become “We specialise in BMW and Mercedes diagnostics, offering same-day service for common issues like check engine lights and brake repairs.”

-Photos Tell Stories: The AI is analysing images for context.
+Photos Tell Stories: The AI reads images for context.
 A photo of your restaurant’s outdoor patio helps you rank for “restaurants with outdoor seating.”
-It’s visual SEO on steroids.
+It’s visual SEO with real weight.

 Success Story: A local flower shop in Leeds saw a 150% increase in SGE visibility after updating their GBP with specific occasion-based categories (wedding flowers, funeral arrangements, corporate events) and adding photos for each category.
 The AI started recommending them for specific query types rather than generic “florist” searches.

 Reviews have always mattered, but SGE is changing how they’re used.
-It’s not just about the star rating anymore – it’s about the stories within the reviews.
+It’s not just the star rating anymore.
+It’s the stories within the reviews.

-The AI is now extracting specific information from reviews to answer queries.
+The AI now extracts specific information from reviews to answer queries.
 Someone searches for “pizza place with gluten-free options”?
 The AI scans reviews for mentions of gluten-free experiences, not just whether you list it on your menu.

 Review response strategies need updating too.
 Generic “Thanks for your feedback!” responses are missed opportunities.
 The AI pays attention to how businesses address specific points in reviews.
-A thoughtful response addressing a customer’s concern about wait times, explaining new processes you’ve implemented, that’s gold for SGE visibility.
+A thoughtful response about a customer’s concern over wait times, explaining new processes you’ve put in place, that helps your SGE visibility.

 Key Insight: The businesses winning in SGE aren’t necessarily those with the most reviews – they’re the ones with the most informative reviews that help answer specific customer questions.

-What’s particularly interesting is how negative reviews are being handled.
+The handling of negative reviews is worth watching.
 SGE seems to favour businesses that professionally address criticism and show improvement over time.
 A business with 4.3 stars and thoughtful responses to negative reviews often outranks a 4.8-star business with no engagement.

 The sentiment analysis goes deep.
 The AI distinguishes between different types of positive and negative feedback.
-A restaurant might have great food reviews but poor service mentions – SGE will recommend them for takeaway queries but not for “romantic dinner” searches.
+A restaurant might have great food reviews but poor service mentions, so SGE will recommend them for takeaway queries but not for “romantic dinner” searches.

-You know what caught me off guard?
-Review recency has become a major factor.
+Review recency has become a major factor, which caught me off guard.
 A business with consistent recent reviews (even if fewer in total) often appears above competitors with more but older reviews.
 The AI assumes recent reviews better reflect current reality.

-For multi-location businesses, this gets even more complex.
-SGE is comparing review patterns across locations, identifying which locations excel at what.
+For multi-location businesses, this gets more complex.
+SGE compares review patterns across locations, working out which locations excel at what.
 A chain restaurant where one location consistently gets praised for fast service while another is known for ambiance?
-The AI remembers and recommends so.
+The AI remembers and recommends accordingly.

 Quick Tip: Create a review response template that addresses specific aspects of your service.
 Include keywords naturally when discussing improvements or thanking customers for specific feedback.
 This helps SGE understand your business’s strengths and evolution.

-The visual element of reviews is exploding too.
+The visual side of reviews is growing too.
 Reviews with photos get significantly more weight in SGE algorithms.
 A review with a photo of your perfectly cooked steak carries more weight than ten text-only reviews saying “great food.”
-It’s showing, not just telling, and the AI loves it.
+It’s showing, not just telling, and the AI likes it.

 Here’s something most businesses miss: review diversity matters.
 SGE seems to favour businesses with reviews from different types of customers mentioning different aspects of the experience.
-Ten reviews all mentioning “great coffee” is less valuable than five reviews each highlighting different strengths – coffee, atmosphere, wifi, pastries, and service.
+Ten reviews all mentioning “great coffee” is less valuable than five reviews each highlighting a different strength, like coffee, atmosphere, wifi, pastries, and service.

-Looking at Google Marketing Platform success stories, businesses that actively manage their review ecosystem see dramatic improvements in SGE visibility.
-One particularly clever approach?
-Asking satisfied customers to mention specific aspects of their experience when leaving reviews.
+Looking at Google Marketing Platform success stories, businesses that actively manage their reviews see clear improvements in SGE visibility.
+One clever approach is asking satisfied customers to mention specific aspects of their experience when leaving reviews.

-The integration between reviews and other ranking factors is tightening too.
-A business with service pages about “emergency plumbing” better have reviews mentioning quick response times.
+Reviews and other ranking factors are becoming more connected too.
+A business with service pages about “emergency plumbing” had better have reviews mentioning quick response times.
 The AI cross-references claims with customer verification through reviews.

-Oh, and here’s a quirky thing I’ve noticed – reviews that tell mini-stories perform exceptionally well.
-“Came here for my daughter’s birthday, the staff surprised her with a special dessert and sang happy birthday” provides context the AI can match with searches for “birthday dinner restaurants” or “kid-friendly restaurants with good service.”
+And here’s a quirky thing I’ve noticed: reviews that tell mini-stories perform very well.
+“Came here for my daughter’s birthday, the staff surprised her with a special dessert and sang happy birthday” gives context the AI can match with searches for “birthday dinner restaurants” or “kid-friendly restaurants with good service.”

-So where’s all this heading?
-Let me be straight with you – the changes we’re seeing now are just the beginning.
-SGE is Google’s testbed for a completely reimagined search experience, and local businesses need to prepare for a future where AI mediation is the norm, not the exception.
+So where’s all this going?
+Let me be straight with you: the changes we’re seeing now are just the beginning.
+SGE is Google’s testbed for a reimagined search experience, and local businesses need to prepare for a future where AI mediation is the norm, not the exception.

-The trajectory is clear: search is becoming more conversational, more contextual, and more predictive.
-We’re moving from a world where businesses optimise for keywords to one where they optimise for conversations and user journeys.
+The direction is clear: search is becoming more conversational, more contextual, and more predictive.
+We’re moving from a world where businesses optimise for keywords to one where they optimise for conversations and customer needs.

 By 2026, I predict we’ll see: